 COVID-19 and Human Subjects Research

 The IRB’s primary responsibility is the protection of the rights and welfare of human participants.
-In line with that mission and in the face of the spread of COVID-19, face-to-face research procedures are not permitted at this time.
+In line with that mission and in the face of the spread of COVID-19, face-to-face research procedures have been paused since March; the IRB is now implementing a process for requesting resumption of face-to-face procedures.
 Read through the topics below to learn more about continuing other methods of research with human participants, and please contact our staff if you have any questions about how to best carry out your research while protecting human participants.

 What research procedures fall under the temporary stoppage?